intltechventures/Lab.Architecture/Roles/SolutionArchitectRole.md

 - Defines phases
 - Develops specifications by which the solution is defined, managed, and delivered.
 - Analyzing the technology environment
-- Analyzing and documening requirements
+- Analyzing and documenting requirements
 - Creating a solution prototype
 - Collaborating with other project particpants